th2-net/th2-box-descriptor-generator/README.md

 ```

-Plugin must be applied outside of the build process before all other plugins, for example.
+the plugin should be applied as a separate task outside of the build tasks or before all other plugins, for example.
 ```
 tasks.matching { it.name != 'generateServiceDescriptions' }.all { Task task ->
     task.dependsOn generateServiceDescriptions